git-steven/git-steven.github.io/_posts/2024-04-24-sklearn-exploring-bc-dataset.md

 author: steven
 ---

-_Visualizing Feature Importance in Breast Cancer Diagnosis using NetworkX and Pandas_
+# Visualizing Feature Importance in Breast Cancer Diagnosis using NetworkX and Pandas_
 ![](</assets/images/pyspark-mlib-sm.png>)

+## Note:
+This builds upon my [previous article](https://git-steven.github.io/scikit-learn/feature-engineering/python/sklearn/ai/ml/sklearn-feature-selection/), which showed us how to extract features from the breast cancer [dataset](https://scikit-learn.org/stable/modules/generated/sklearn.datasets.load_breast_cancer.html#sklearn.datasets.load_breast_cancer) using scikit-learn.
+This article shows an alternative for obtaining the most relevant features using a [Random Forest Classifier](https://scikit-learn.org/stable/modules/generated/sklearn.ensemble.RandomForestClassifier.html) instead of [f_regression](https://scikit-learn.org/stable/modules/generated/sklearn.feature_selection.f_regression.html#sklearn.feature_selection.f_regression).

+We also explore the dataset a bit using pandas, and show an example of graphing feature values with a scatterplot.

 As a data engineer/scientist interested in the healthcare domain, I often find myself exploring datasets to gain insights and understand the relationships between various factors and disease outcomes.
 Today, I want to share with you a cool way to visualize the importance of different features in predicting breast cancer diagnosis using the "sklearn.datasets.load_breast_cancer" dataset and [NetworkX](https://networkx.org/) library in a [Jupyter](https://jupyter.org/) Notebook.